-Serving and Decanting Mas Grange Blanche with Wine, Food Pairing Tips
+Serving Mas Grange Blanche with Wine, Food Pairing Tips

 The Mousset company produces and distributes 2 other red wines from Chateauneuf du Pape, in addition to the estates we previously listed, Domaine de Tourt Vent Cuvee Reserve and Domaines Mousset.

 3 Vintages 4643 Views Sort by Vintage-Rating

 |2015||Mas Grange Blanche la Font des Bessounes (Châteauneuf-du-Pape)|

 Round, forward and already quite tasty, there is ample sweet, dark cherries and licorice with a medicinal edge, think of cough drops, but in a good way.

 1269 Views Tasted Aug 21, 2017

 |2010||Mas Grange Blanche la Font des Bessounes (Châteauneuf-du-Pape)|

 Simple, easy going and best enjoyed over the next few years for its bright, red berry charms.